scottstanfield/markdown-to-json/README.md

 -  `iso8601` [formatted][1] from `date` using [Moment.js][2]
 -  `preview` is first 70 or so characters of the actual raw markdown content, with ellipses at the end
 -  `basename` is the filename without the path or extension
+-  `content` is created only if the content flag is enabled, and will include raw markdown content unabridged

 _Example_